Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Introduction

 \subsection{Our Work}

-In this paper, we deepen and complete the relations of PCA, K-means, LE, and Rcut so that they are unified together.
-And, we propose a new SR called spectral sparse representation (SSR) which evolves from the unification of the four methods.
-Thus, SSR is directly related to dimensionality reduction and cluster analysis.
+In this paper, we deepen and complete the relations among PCA, K-means, LE,\footnote{The LE we refer to hereafter is slightly different from the original one \cite{belkin2003laplacian}.
+The definition will be given in later section.
+We call the original LE to be normalized LE for a reason that will be clear later.} and Rcut, so that they are unified together.
+Then, a new SR is developed, called spectral sparse representation (SSR), which evolves from the unification of the four methods, bearing inherent relations to dimensionality reduction and cluster analysis.
+The spectral graph theory underlies all the methods and integrates them into a framework.

-The idea of the unification and SSR can be briefly described as follows.
-The low dimensional codes obtained by dimensionality reduction methods PCA and LE are the leading eigenvectors of some matrices (data matrix in PCA, Laplacian matrix in LE).
-The cluster analysis methods K-means and Rcut use the same matrices as PCA and LE respectively.
-When an ideal condition is met, the indicator vectors corresponding to the underlying clusters in K-means and Rcut become the leading eigenvectors of those matrices, so PCA, K-means, LE, and Rcut are unified.
-When the ideal condition is met nearly, the leading eigenvectors become noisy indicator vectors, which are sparse and still contain some cluster information of the data, so the unification evolves to SSR.
+The idea can be briefly described as follows.
+PCA, LE, K-means, and Rcut are written into forms working with the same matrix, the Laplacian matrix from the spectral graph theory.
+The low-dimensional codes of PCA and LE are the leading eigenvectors of this matrix.
+When an ideal graph condition is met, which implies perfectly separable clusters exist in the data, the indicator vectors of K-means and Rcut become the leading eigenvectors, thus PCA, K-means, LE, and Rcut are unified.
+When the condition is relaxed, the leading eigenvectors become noisy indicator vectors, which are sparse and still contain some cluster information of the data, the unification then evolves to SSR.